dekstroza/kubernetes-dev-stack/README.md

     kubectl cluster-info

     ## and open up Grafana url shown in your browser.
-    ## NOTE: Due to unresolved issue, if accessing any of these urls, use http instead of https and port 8080 instead of 6443, same links cluster-info command shows just http and port 8080 - this will be resolved shortly.
+    ## NOTE: Cluster info command shows urls with https on port 6443, which in turn requires authentication ( to talk to     kubernetes api server), to avoid authentication use http and port 8080 which is left unsecured.

 Upon starting dns - depending how fast your network is, it might take a up to a minute or two for docker to pull required images.
 DNS server will be at 10.0.0.10 and serve domain **dekstroza.local** (read on to see how to change domain).